WHAT IS JOHN AND KYLE?

 JOHN AND KYLE DO EVERYTHING

-John and Kyle Do Everything is a goofy half-hour comedy about two best friends, John and Kyle, who have a giant list of everything to do in the world and try to cross off one more thing every day.
+As childhood best friends, John and Kyle created a giant list of everything to do in the world and promised to cross off one more thing every day, no matter what.
+Now, as college dropouts, their reckless hijinks are a lot less cute.

-KYLE is the David Spade of this childish Farley/Spade tag team.
+KYLE is the David Spade of this childish Farley/Spade tag team and creator of the List.
 Compared to John’s charismatic and happy-go-lucky attitude, Kyle is quieter and more sarcastic.
-He’s always skeptical, but still childishly innocent.
 Until the two met, Kyle never really had any friends— and like a rescued stray puppy, he has clung tightly to John ever since.
 John is the one person who can force him to leave his comfort zone, and as the “logical” thinker of the two, Kyle is the one person who can pull John back when he’s being too crazy.
 They truly are the yin to each other’s yang.

-MEGAN is what you get if you put Mark Zuckerberg and Aubrey Plaza in a blender: she’s brilliant, and will either roll her eyes at you or destroy you.
-Unlike her neighbors John and Kyle, who do not obey logic or reason, Megan has one foot in reality and one foot outside.
-This duality is what keeps her working at a local hardware store while dreaming of being a prolific inventor— but it’s also what allows her to befriend John and Kyle despite being a functioning human being.
-She’s been burnt in the past, but is incredibly loyal once she opens up.
+MEGAN is what you get if you put Mark Zuckerberg and Aubrey Plaza in a blender: she’s brilliant, internet-savvy, and quick to roll her eyes at you.
+Unlike her neighbors John and Kyle, who do not obey logic or reason, Megan has one foot in reality and one foot outside of it.
+This duality is what keeps her pursuing an engineering degree while dreaming of being a prolific inventor— but it’s also what allows her to befriend John and Kyle despite being a functioning human being.
+She’s cautious about who she lets in, but is incredibly loyal once she opens up.
 If you’re with Megan, she’s showing you her inner child or the chip on her shoulder.

-MARK is a train wreck that you can’t look away from.
+MARK was Kyle’s childhood bully, and is now his adult bully.
 The definition of a bro, everything is backwards with him: his hat, his worldview, and his priorities.
 Mark simply wants to have a good time.
-He has no job but he balls with his mom’s money.
+A train wreck you can’t look away from, he has no job but he balls with his mom Candice’s money.
 He doesn’t have his shit together and he has no intention of changing that.
 The one thing Mark is successful at is talking to girls… well, he WAS, until John and Kyle became his roommates.

-CANDICE is a hometown Hillary Clinton: her closet is filled with colorful pantsuits and the bodies of her enemies.
-With a brutal divorce in her past and a deadbeat son in her wallet, Candice is out for herself and she has no time to fuck around.
-She owns the apartment building that John, Kyle, Mark, and Megan live in, and if everything goes according to plan, she will own the whole town.
-Candice is very good at flipping the switch– one moment she’s smiling and running for local government, and the next she is delivering God’s wrath to those who stand in her way.
+CANDICE is a college town Hillary Clinton: her closet is filled with colorful pantsuits and the bodies of her enemies.
+With a brutal divorce in her past and her deadbeat son Mark in her wallet, Candice is out for herself and she has no time to fuck around.
+She is Assistant Dean at Pennington University where she expelled John and Kyle for causing chaos around campus.
+Candice is very good at flipping the switch– one moment she’s smiling and schmoozing her way up the professional ladder, and the next she is delivering God’s wrath to those who stand in her way.

 DIRK – Mark’s now-successful bro from high school.
-Dirk is who Mark WISHES he was— he has a high-paying job, a great girlfriend, and his mom lets him play music past 10pm on weeknights.
+Dirk is who Mark WISHES he was— he has a high-paying job, a great girlfriend, and his mom isn’t constantly breathing down his neck.

 RACHEL – FINALLY someone Mark genuinely connects with (probably because she’s his female equivalent).
 The only thing lower than her standards are her ambitions.
 College is over but she kept partying.

 SAM – The guy Megan’s been seeing.
-Representing the half of Megan that exists in the “real world,” Sam is just a normal, caring guy from work who gets caught up in all of this nonsense.
+Representing the half of Megan that exists in the “real world,” Sam is just a normal, caring guy from school who thinks Megan should spend less time doing nonsense with John and Kyle.

 TOBY – John and Kyle’s adopted son with a rebellious streak.
 A troubled youth who is cool as shit.
 John and Kyle insist on calling him “John and Kyle Jr.”